10 Simple Ways to Make Your Office More Inviting

 3. Add a conversational piece of furniture

 A conversational furniture piece gives an instant impression about the workplace.
-The Turnstone Campfire Big Lamp at the HopeFULL workplace is not only a big statement piece, it also defines the space and creates an inviting and comfortable space for meeting and collaborating.
+The Turnstone Campfire Big Lamp is not only a big statement piece in the workplace, it also defines the space and creates an inviting and comfortable space for meeting and collaborating.

 4. Use various types of flooring